michaelahlers/plaid-client-scala/modules/commons/README.md

-# Plaid Client Scala: Support
+# Plaid Client Scala: Commons

 A temporary library providing support to other modules in this project.
 See specific classes for rationales.